missystar/Went/Submitting-Issues.md

 ---

 * Please **BE PATIENT**.
 Our developers have a real live, family, and jobs!
-* If you'd like our project, feel free to submit code or find more developers.
+* If you like our project, feel free to submit code or find more developers.
 Thank you.